Peter A. Allard School of Law: Allard Hall

 The school is located at the University of British Columbia's campus in Vancouver, British Columbia.
-In 2011 it moved out of its former building, a brutalist-style building with malfunctioning heating and cooling and into a new building that had recently been completed.
-The building cost around $56M; the university used $21M of its own funds and the rest came from donations, including $12M from The Law Foundation of B.C.
-In 2011 shortly before students and faculty began moving in, Peter Allard, an alumnus, donated about $12 million to the school, with about $10M of it going to complete the capital campaign; the building was named after him.
+In 2011 it moved out of its former building, a Fred Hollingsworth designed brutalist-style building with malfunctioning heating and cooling and into a new building that had recently been completed.
+The building cost around $56,000,000; the university used $21,000,000 of its own funds and the rest came from donations, including $12,000,000 from The Law Foundation of B.C.
+In 2011 shortly before students and faculty began moving in, Peter Allard, an alumnus, donated about $12,000,000 to the school, with about $10,000,000 of it going to complete the capital campaign; the building was named after him.

 Allard Prize for International Integrity

-The Allard Prize was established in 2012 and was initially funded by part of the 2011 gift from Allard and further funded by a subsequent $30M donation by Allard in 2015.
+The Allard Prize was established in 2012 and was initially funded by part of the 2011 gift from Allard and further funded by a subsequent $30,000,000 donation by Allard in 2015.
 The Allard Prize became independent of the Allard School of Law at the University of British Columbia on 21 June 2019.

 The first prize was awarded in 2013, and it is given biennially to an individual, movement or organization that has "demonstrated exceptional courage and leadership in combating corruption, especially through promoting transparency, accountability and the Rule of Law".
 It is one of the world's largest prizes dedicated to the fight against corruption and protecting human rights.

-The winner receives CAD$100,000 and an Allard Prize award which is an original work of art; Honourable Mention recipients receive an Allard Prize award and may be awarded a cash amount at the discretion of the Allard Prize Committee.
+The winner receives $100,000 and an Allard Prize award which is an original work of art; Honourable Mention recipients receive an Allard Prize award and may be awarded a cash amount at the discretion of the Allard Prize Committee.

 Many Allard Prize nominees and recipients have been, and continue to be, subjected to threats, violence, imprisonment and other attacks associated with their anti-corruption and human rights activities.
 One Honourable Mention recipient (Sergei Magnitsky) was nominated posthumously after being tortured and dying in a Russian prison.